ingkebil/development/git/README.md

 ## GitHub

-**Markdown** is the documention format of choice for code on GitHub.
+**Markdown** is the documentation format of choice for code on GitHub.
 If you want to live-preview files in the format they will show up before pushing you can use the handy [Grip][grip] tool.
 It super easy to use!
 All you need to do is:

 ```bash
 pip install grip